 The holistic care offered - through St Andrew’s Chaplaincy Services - reflects the hospital’s mission to provide medical and surgical excellence in a caring environment.

-If you are seeking a moment of quiet reflection the St Andrew's Hospital Chapel is open between 7.00am and 6.30pm every day.
+If you are seeking a moment of quiet reflection the St Andrew's Hospital Chapel is open between 7.00am and 6.30pm (Monday-Friday).
 Patients and visitors may access the Chapel through a corridor near the lifts in the hospital foyer.

 The St Andrew's Hospital Chapel was originally the coach house for Waverley House, and stands in the south east corner of the hospital grounds.
 It was constructed circa 1876 and was converted into a Chapel in 1989.